Emergency Arbitrator

 - in the absence of an agreement on the language of arbitration, then use the language of the arbitration agreement.

-- the full name, description, address and other contact details of each of the parties;
+- the full name, description, address and other contact details of each party;

 - the full name, address and other contact details of any person(s) representing the applicant;